magnesiowustite/Altitude-scaling-of-Cl-36-production-from-Fe/README.md

 _constant_exp_FevK.m_ – Calibrates the production rate of Cl-36 from Fe against Cl-36 in feldspar using a constant-exposure geomorphic model.

-_constant_exp_K.m_ – Calibrates the production rate of Cl-36 from K against Be-10 in quartz using a constant-exposure geomorphic model that considers differential decay.
+_constant_exp_K.m_ – Calibrates the production rate of Cl-36 from neutron capture against Be-10 in quartz using a constant-exposure geomorphic model that considers differential decay.

 _Owens_FevBe.m_ – Runs constant_exp_FevBe for the Owens Valley samples and propagates error using a finite difference approximation to the partial derivatives.